Close

 In fact, the novel coronavirus hitting the whole world today is so adaptable to immune measures that the word “cunning” is used by some to describe it.
 What science fiction needs to show is how viruses, which are distributed among different people, can communicate in a certain way that allows them to form a large polymer that further generates intelligence.
 One scientist once described how one day researchers looked at viral communities in the culture medium through a microscope and saw them forming a line: “Take us to meet your boss.”
 This is a tongue-in-cheek vision.
 But if the virus does evolve some kind of intelligence, it will be a nightmarish experience for humanity.
 Of course, this is only the imagination of science fiction, and the chances of it becoming reality are very small.
 Science fiction loves to describe the small possibilities.
 However, it should also be seen from real history that the small possibilities were often the ones that turned out to be real.

-Image Place holder of - 41Q: Can you describe your secluded life right now?
+opens in a new windowPlace holder of - 63Q: Can you describe your secluded life right now?

 Baoshu: Nothing special, I stayed at home since the end of January.
 I and my family didn’t get the virus, and my city’s situation is not very severe, relatively.
 I can watch TV, use internet or read books for fun.
 But my family are all with me in the same house, sometimes in the same room.
 And I have to take care of my little daughter from time to time, because she cannot go to the kindergarten.
 So unlike many writers, I have little time or convenient conditions for writing.